dangitstam/topic-rnn/README.md

 In this file, you must specify at minimum
 * The dataset reader with `type` (i.e. `imdb_review_reader`) and `words_per_instance` (backpropagation-through-time limit)
-* The relative paths to the training and validation `.jsonl` files (`generate_imdb_corpus.py` will be extended to produce training and validation splits at a later time).
+* The relative paths to the training and validation `.jsonl` files (`generate_imdb_corpus.py` will be extended to produce training and validation splits at a later time)
 * Vocabulary with `max_vocab_size`
 * The model with `type` (base implementation of `topic_rnn` is currently the only model), `text_field_embedder` (specify whether to use pretrained embeddings, embedding size, etc.), `text_encoder` (encoding the utterance via RNN, GRU, LSTM, etc.), and `topic_dim` (number of latent topics)